 The design of this production is well-considered and smart.
 Matt Sharp’s lights emphasize the cartoonish nightmare being endured, and Uriel Gomez’s costumes embrace candy-colored sixties fashion, highlighting how often the past can be washed in brighter hues to become more palatable for those controlling history.
 And Samantha Rausch’s scenic design nicely turns the parents’ home into a nursery, half-organized and half-disheveled, making the psychic torment apparent to everyone who visits.

 If it moved faster, and everyone displayed the acuity for Durang’s cutting humor, this production of “Baby with the Bathwater” would be a true achievement.
 As is, mostly it left me relieved that something I once enjoyed hadn’t become dated and hardened and useless over the years.

-Company: Subtext Theater Company
+Company: Eclipse Theatre Company

 I am unsure where to begin.
 “A Prayer for the Sandinistas,” as an exploration of faith and family loyalty, is generally fine, if too gentle in its challenges to the status quo.
 The production is well-acted, and seems suited to the Prop black box space.
 But there are some dramatic choices that gnaw at my mind when thinking about the performance I saw this week, so I find myself unsure how best to give readers a fair impression of the production.